charlax/professional-programming/README.md

   - Powerpoint-style presentations somehow give permission to gloss over ideas, flatten out any sense of relative importance, and ignore the interconnectedness of ideas.
 - [Programming and Writing](http://antirez.com/news/135), Antirez
 - [Writing one sentence per line](https://sive.rs/1s)
+- [Ask HN: How to level up your technical writing?](https://news.ycombinator.com/item?id=31859040).
+Lots of great resources.

 ![Write like an Amazonian](./images/amazon_writing_rules.jpeg)